lahiru-ai/notice-bot/README.md

 # 📢 University Notice Bot

-A simple automation tool that monitors the university notice page and sends an email when a new notice is published.
+An automated system that monitors the university notice page and sends email notifications when new notices are published — removing the need for manual checking.

 ---

 ## 🚀 Overview

+Students often miss important notices because checking the university website regularly is inconvenient.

-This bot automatically checks: https://fas.wyb.ac.lk/notices/
+This project solves that problem by automatically monitoring:

-Every few minutes, it:
-- Fetches the latest notice 🌐
-- Compares with previous data 🧠
+https://fas.wyb.ac.lk/notices/

-- Sends an email if a new notice is detected 📧
+and sending alerts whenever a new notice appears.

 ---

-## 🎯 Purpose

-Manually checking the website is inefficient.
-This project automates the process to ensure no important notice is missed.
+## ⚙️ How It Works

+1. Fetches the latest notice from the website 🌐
+2. Extracts and reads the notice content
+3. Compares it with the previously stored notice 🧠
+4. If a new notice is detected:
+   - Sends email notifications 📧
+5. Updates stored data to prevent duplicate alerts

 ---

-## ⚙️ Tech Stack

-- Python 🐍
-- BeautifulSoup (Web Scraping)
-- SMTP (Email Notifications)
-- GitHub Actions (Automation)

----

-## ⏱️ Automation
+## ⏱️ Automation System

-Runs automatically using GitHub Actions:
+The system runs automatically using:

+- GitHub Actions (execution environment)
+- External cron trigger (for reliable scheduling)

 ```yaml
 cron: "*/3 * * * *"